Penalty (ice hockey): Major penalty

 A major penalty is a stronger degree of penalty for a more severe infraction of the rules than a minor.
 Most infractions which incur a major penalty are more severe instances of minor penalty infractions; one exception is fighting, which always draws a major.
 A player who receives a major penalty will remain off the ice for five minutes of play during which his team will be short-handed.
 A major penalty cannot end early even if a goal is scored against the short-handed team, unless the goal is scored during an overtime period (which ends the game).
 If major penalties are assessed to one player on each team at the same time, they may be substituted for, and teams will not be reduced by one player on the ice.
 The penalized players will remain in the penalty box until the first stoppage of play following the end of the penalties.
 This commonly occurs with majors for fighting.

-Starting with the 2019–20 season, NHL referees are required to use on-ice video review for all major (non-fighting) penalties in order to either confirm the call or reduce the call to a minor penalty.
+Starting with the 2019–20 season, NHL referees are required to use on-ice video review for all major (non-fighting) penalties to either confirm the call or reduce the call to a minor penalty.

 Under IIHF rules, every major penalty carries an automatic game misconduct penalty; in other competitions, earning three major penalties in a game results in a game misconduct penalty, though a number of infractions that result in a major penalty automatically impose a game misconduct as well.

 Infractions that often call for a major penalty include spearing, fighting, butt-ending, charging, and boarding.